kizito9898/IT-Documentation/Windows-Server/Active-Directory.md

 5. Right-click on the user > **Reset Password**.
 6. Enter new password and confirm it (Reset & OK).
 ![Screenshot](images/screenshot002.jpg)
-> The user account password has been reset to be
+> The user account password has been reset to be changed at next logon.

 ---
 # Unlocking a User in Active Directory